PROGRAMME DELIVERY OFFICER (PART TIME)

-- A passion for environmental issues and a commitment to helping to tackle the climate and ecological crises.
+- Passion and commitment for helping to tackle the climate and nature crisis.

-- Minimum 1-2 years of experience working in or with schools, working with young people and a strong belief in their potential.
+- At least 2 years of experience working in or with schools, working with young people, and a strong belief in their potential.

 - Strong communication skills with the ability to motivate and enthuse adults and young people.